Toronto Hydro: History

 1980s: In the 1980s, Toronto Hydro became the largest municipal electricity distribution utility in Canada.
 The organization introduced a customized Supervisory Control and Data Acquisition system (SCADA), which enabled operators to accurately and remotely monitor the distribution system.

 As Toronto Hydro moved to digital, other organizations followed suit.
 The introduction of desktop computers, printers, networks and photocopiers meant additional demand.

 1990s: On January 1, 1998, Bill 103 amalgamated six municipal electric utilities into one, nearly tripling Toronto Hydro's customer base to approximately 650,000 customers.

 In January 1998, approximately 350 employees helped restore power following the ice storm in eastern Ontario and southern Quebec.
 Crews worked 12 to 20 hours a day and coped with harsh conditions and unfamiliar equipment.
 In 1999, the City of Toronto became Toronto Hydro's sole shareholder when the utility incorporated.

 2000s: In 2001, Toronto Hydro began powering 100 vehicles with low-sulphur diesel and soy-based biodiesel fuel.

 In December 2002, Toronto Hydro built a 65-metre tall wind turbine at Exhibition Place in partnership with the Toronto Renewable Energy Co-operative (TREC).
 Toronto Hydro launched its first smart meter projects in 2005 to approximately 500 customers, and, in 2010, started transitioning customers to Time-of-Use rates to help them better manage their electricity bills.

 2010s: In 2011, Toronto Hydro launched various social media channels, which has given its customers the ability to interact with the organization in a variety of convenient ways.

 In 2013, Toronto Hydro started construction on the new Clare R. Copeland Transformer Station, the first underground station in downtown Toronto.

 In 2015, Toronto Hydro unveiled Hydrostor, the world's first underwater compressed air energy storage system, located three kilometres off Toronto Island.
 This “underwater battery” stores electricity when demand is low and can be released when the grid needs a boost.

 In 2016, Toronto Hydro installed the world's first pole-top energy storage unit.
 The unit's lithium-ion batteries charge during off-peak hours and then discharge energy to Toronto Hydro's grid during peak hours.

-In 2017, Toronto Hydro launched PowerLens®, an online platform allowing customers to view how their homes use electricity so that they can take steps towards conservation and saving.

 The Ontario Energy Board approved Toronto Hydro's 2015-2019 rates application.
 Over this five-year period, Toronto Hydro has secured more than $2 billion in capital funding that it will use to meet the growing demand for electricity, to safeguard against extreme weather events and upgrade aging infrastructure.

+Facilities

+Toronto Hydro once operated district heating and electric generation facilities in the downtown area: